 Resilience Institute Milestone: 20 Years of Delivering Research-based Resilience Training Worldwide

-Founded in New Zealand in 2002, the Resilience Institute now supports thousands of organizations worldwide with evidence-based tools and training.
+Founded in New Zealand in 2002, the Resilience Institute now supports thousands of organisations worldwide with evidence-based tools and training.

-LAUSANNE, VAUD, SWITZERLAND, November 30, 2022 /EINPresswire.com/ -- December 2022 marks the 20th anniversary of Resilience Institute, a global resilience research, technology, and training organization.
+LAUSANNE, VAUD, SWITZERLAND, November 30, 2022 /EINPresswire.com/ -- December 2022 marks the 20th anniversary of Resilience Institute, a global resilience research, technology, and training organisation.

 Founded in New Zealand, the Resilience Institute is now present in Switzerland, France, the United Kingdom, the United States, Canada, South East Asia, Australia, and South Africa.
 In 2021 the company relocated its headquarters from Auckland, New Zealand, to Lausanne, Switzerland to support fast growth across Europe and North America.

-Dr. Sven said, "With a global team serving thousands of organizations, we have come a long way.
+Dr. Sven Hansen said, "With a global team serving thousands of organisations, we have come a long way.
 Performance with care requires good leadership, measurement, and evidence-based training.
 We are proud to contribute to the evolution of conscious and ethical business.
 We know that we touch hundreds of thousands of lives in positive ways.
 Year after year, we can prove that what we do delivers results.
-We know what key factors reduce suffering and drive fulfillment."
+We know what key factors reduce suffering and drive fulfilment."

-Discussing the organization's future vision, Resilience Institute CEO, Benoit Greindl, said, "At the Resilience Institute, we believe that resilient people enable the development of resilient organizations, which can contribute to a resilient planet.
+Discussing the organisation's future vision, Resilience Institute CEO, Benoit Greindl, said, "At the Resilience Institute, we believe that resilient people enable the development of resilient organisations, which can contribute to a resilient planet.
 Our goal is to make resilience the most reachable capability for effectively achieving performance with care.
 Care for self, care for others and care for the planet."

 About The Resilience Institute

 The Resilience Institute is the world’s leading provider of resilience research, training, and technology solutions.
-They work with organizations that believe in growing people to elevate performance and transform culture.
-With their research-based Resilience Digital Toolkit and a network of expert consultants, they deliver training to Fortune 500 companies, SMEs, NGOs and governments via regional hubs worldwide.
+They work with organisations that believe in growing people to elevate performance and transform culture.
+With their research-based Resilience Digital Toolkit and a network of expert consultants, they deliver training to Fortune 500 companies, SMEs, NGOs, sports teams, universities, and governments via regional hubs worldwide.

 Bradley Hook